History of the Jews in the Southern United States: Culture

 Southern and Jewish culture have often intersected due to the rich and diverse immigrant background of Jews in the South.
 As with many immigrant groups throughout American history, feelings of identity differed depending on the region and on the extent to which immigrants assimilated to the surrounding culture.
 Studies have been done examining how Jewish and Southern identity intersect and sometimes come into conflict.
 While some identify as Southern Jews, putting their Southern and American identity first, others identify as Jewish Southerners, keeping their religion at the forefront of their identity.

 The fusion of Southern and Jewish culture can be seen in this unique phrase.

 Due to the different "historical experiences and distinctive cultural patterns" that exist in the Southern United States, Southern Jews differ significantly from Jews living in the North.
 They experience a type of bicultural identity as a result of adopting many of the customs, practices, and values of Southern life.
 Southern accents influence Hebrew and Yiddish pronunciation and Southern cultural practices regarding gatherings and celebrations can be seen in Jewish events such as weddings, funerals, and Bar and Bat Mitzvahs.
 Additionally, Southern Jews make up a smaller proportion of their community's population than their Northern counterparts.
-Additionally, they have enjoyed more affluence than Northern Jews, who often belonged to the poor, working class.
+They also enjoyed more affluence than Northern Jews, who often belonged to the poor, working class.
 Southern Jews on the other hand were mostly businessmen or professional workers; "Virtually no Jews had blue collar jobs."
 They came to the region because they knew it would be a place in which they could prosper economically.

 Jews in the South were influenced by many aspects of Southern culture, including food and cuisine.
 Some early immigrants chose to follow strict kashrut dietary laws while others did not.
 Regardless, over time many Jewish families adapted their diets to the further assimilate to the Southern culture around them.
 Some examples of this mixing of cultures can be seen today in hybrid dishes such as matzoh ball gumbo or barbecued matzoh balls.
 Other culinary assimilation is seen in the Jewish practice of eating sweet potato pancakes and beignets to celebrate Hanukkah.

 Southern Jews also differ from Northern Jews in the way they express their Jewishness.
 Because Northern Jews make up a significant portion of the population and don't assimilate as fully or as quickly as Southern Jews, they can express their Jewishness in an ethnic and cultural manner.
 Southern Jews on the other hand could be considered more religious Jews rather than cultural or ethnic Jews.
 This has to do with the fact that most Jewish immigrants who settled in the South came from Germany, where Jewish identity is tied only to religion, rather than Eastern Europe, where Judaism is seen as a cultural and ethnic identity in addition to a religion.
 "Southern Jews not only maintain and belong to synagogues more than Northern Jews, but they are more likely to attend services regularly."